Freelance Writer, Journalist, Web Editor, Photographer:

 Name a subject, I’ve probably written about it at one time or another.
 Local government?
 Endangered species?
 Invasive species?
 Modern midwifery?
 Sports?
 Theater reviews?
 Rural homelessness?
 World’s largest collection of four-leaf clovers?
 Fortune 500 companies?
 Ice breaking maneuvers with the Coast Guard on the Great Lakes?
 Wall Street?
 Semiconductors?
 The Black Panthers?
 GPS?
 I can say yes to all.

 E-mail newsletters, websites, HTML, PHP, corporate content management systems (CMS), Drupal, WordPress, blogging and search engine optimization (SEO) — I’ve had to learn them all, to one degree or another and often times on the fly.
-These days as a freelance writer and web editor I frequently find myself concerned with the finer points of WordPress and PHP as much as those of grammar and journalism.
+These days I’m concerned with the finer points of WordPress and PHP as much as those of grammar and punctuation.